-Others, like members of the public, whose case is being reviewed by the Danish Medicines Agency will generally not be covered by the scheme.
-If you are not covered by the Danish Medicines Agency's whistleblowing scheme, but wish to report a serious concern within the agency’s area, please do not hesitate to contact us.
-You can find our contact information here.
+Other persons, such as members of the public, whose case is being reviewed by the Danish Medicines Agency generally do not fall under the whistleblower mechanism.
+If you are not covered by the agency's whistleblower mechanism but wish to inform us of unacceptable conditions within the agency’s area, we ask you to use the usual channels of communication.
+Contact information of the Danish Medicines Agency.

 What information is covered?

 You can report information on actual or potential breaches of Union law within the following areas: